neoforged/.github/primers/1.21.6/index.md

 The first method of sorting handles the z-depth an object is rendered at.

 First let's start with the linear tree.
 As the name implies, it is basically a doubly-linked `GuiRenderState$Node` list.
 Each node contains its own list of elements to render.
 Navigating the node list is handled using `GuiRenderState#up` or `down`, where each either gets the next node, or creates a new one if it doesn't exist.
-There are also methods for adding a new node to the top of the list (`upToTop`) or to go back to the previous `node`.
-You can also push a specific node to a stack for use later (`pushCheckpoint` and `backToCheckpoint`) if you don't want to fix the navigation tree.
 Nodes within a given tree are rendered from bottom to top, meaning that `down` will render any elements submitted before the current node, while `up` will render any elements submitted after the current node.

+Determinining what node an object is added to is computed automatically when submitting an element using its `ScreenArea`.
+The `ScreenArea` defines the `bounds` of your element to be rendered.
+Essentially, a node will be added in the `up` direction if the bounds of the element intersect with any other element on the current node.

 Then there are strata.
 A stratum is essentially a linear tree.
 Strata are rendered in the order they are created, which means calling `nextStratum` will render all elements after the previous stratum.
 This can be used if you want to group elements into a specific layer.
-There are two things to note: you can not have any checkpoints to create another stratum, and you cannot navigate to a prior stratum.
+Note: you cannot navigate to a prior stratum.

 #### The Comparator